18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 >You should see nothing to commit, working directory clean.
 That's because nothing has changed since the last >commit.

 **Note, the following part of these instructions will fail for anyone who is not an 18F employee.
-We are including them here so you can see what happens when we push the file up to Github.
-If you follow these instructions for any project you're working on in Github, they will work the same way**
+We are including them here so you can see what happens when we push the file up to GitHub.
+If you follow these instructions for any project you're working on in GitHub, they will work the same way**

 * Type `git push origin melody-kramer-post` and then hit enter.

 ![Screen shot: git commit](/assets/blog/github-tutorial/screenshot17.gif)

->This pushes that branch up to Github.
+>This pushes that branch up to GitHub.

-* Now, go back to [18F on Github](https://github.com/18F/18f.gsa.gov) and you should see that you recently pushed a branch.
+* Now, go back to [18F on GitHub](https://github.com/18F/18f.gsa.gov) and you should see that you recently pushed a branch.

 >It will look like this: